nadhifikbarw/x-go-painless-null/README.md

 }
 ```

-If we look into `null.String` implementation as example, we can see it actually embeds the `sql.NullString` type to cover nullability, but also implements `encoding/json` interfaces to make each type `JSONOK`:
+If we look into `null.String` implementation as example, we can see it actually just embeds the `sql.NullString` type to cover nullability, but extend implementation for `encoding/json` interfaces to make each type `JSONOK`:

 ```go
 // from: guregu/null.String